nahuakang/nahua.dev/content/posts/immutables-and-consts.md

 When we then declared another variable `b` to the variable `a`, we are literally telling Python to let the variable `b` be a reference to the same value that `a` is pointing to, which is the integer object `1`.

 ### Variable Reassignments
 Let's dig deeper.
-If we perform the operation `a = a + 1`, we do not increase the integer value at the address, which in this case is `4362298512`.
-Instead, we are pointing the variable `a` to a new value `2`.
+If we perform the operation `a = a + 1`, we do not change the value of this integer object at the memory address of `4362298512`.
+Instead, Python creates another integer object with value `2`, to which we now point the variable `a`.

 ```python
 >>> a = a + 1 # What happens if we add 1 to the variable 'a'?